The Sovereign SDK Book

 .
 The value of thegas_target

 will vary slowly to follow the evolution of the rollup metrics we have described above.
-That way, Sovereign rollups can account for major technological improvements in computation (such as zk-proof generation throughtput), or storage cost. - Every transaction has to specify a unidimensional
+That way, Sovereign rollups can account for major technological improvements in computation (such as zk-proof generation throughtput), or storage cost. - Every transaction has to specify a scalar

 max_fee